falcosecurity-retire/katacoda-scenarios/falco/falco/step3.md

 - `container.image startswith nginx` (a container property: the image name so you can have an authorized process lists for each one)
 - `not proc.name in (nginx)` (the list of allowed processes names)

-To apply the new configuration file you will restart the Falco container: `docker restart falco`{{execute}}.
+To apply the new configuration file we will restart the Falco container: `docker restart falco`{{execute}}.

-Now you need to run a new _Nginx_ container:
+Now we need to run a new _Nginx_ container:

 `docker run -d -P --name example2 nginx`{{execute}}